CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 Hyper-V is Microsoft's hardware virtualization product.
 It lets you create and run a software version of a computer, called a virtual machine.
 Each virtual machine acts like a complete computer, running an operating system and programs.
 When you need computing resources, virtual machines give you more flexibility, help save time and money, and are a more efficient way to use hardware than just running one operating system on physical hardware.
 In this task, you will walk through an on-prem environment that is hosted on Hyper-V. You will find three virtual machines hosted on the Hyper-V server, which you will onboard to Azure Arc and play around with.

-1. Navigate to the Resource Group in the Azure portal navigation section.
+1. Navigate to the **Resource Groups** in the Azure portal navigation section.

     ![](.././media/navigate-resource-group.png "Select Resource Group from Navigate Option")